parse-community/Parse-Swift/README.md

 }
 ```

 Handling errors is and other events is similar, take a look at the `Subscription` class for more information.
+You can test out LiveQuery subscriptions in [Swift Playgrounds](https://github.com/parse-community/Parse-Swift/blob/a8b3d00b848f3351d2c61a569d4ad4a3c96890d2/ParseSwift.playground/Pages/11%20-%20LiveQuery.xcplaygroundpage/Contents.swift#L97-L142).

 ### Advanced Usage